Vladimir Aleksandrovich Mau: Career

-Scholastic activity
+Scholarly activity

 Throughout his career, Mau has worked as a scientist, educator, and consultant.
 His area of expertise includes the Economic Theory, its history, and national economy.
 In particular, he managed projects on comparative analysis of Russia and developed countries, studies on the impact of the COVID-19 pandemic.

 As an expert, Vladimir Mau frequently addresses the Ministry of Education's public council with reports on economics and higher education development, he is an active speaker at St. Petersburg and Sochi Economic Forums.
 As an expert, he discussed challenges of monotown transformation, taxation and economic reforms.
 In 2013, Mau entered the jury of the contest for the best project of an International Financial Center in Rublyovo-Arkhangelskoye.
 He advocated for income tax cancellation for low-income citizens, reasonable support of the volatile rouble exchange rate to ensure a better investment climate, 2013 reforms of the Russian Academy of Sciences, deeper integration of Russia into global economics as an effective tool against sanctions.
 He publicly criticized the privatization of the state property that was scheduled for 2020-2022.

 Under his management, RANEPA Siberian branches were reformed in 2021.